 undergraduate students graduate students

-Carmen posts 20% 20%
+Carmen posts 15% 10%

 attendance & participation 5% 5%

-discussion facilitation 20% 20%
+discussion facilitation 15% 15%

-group presentation 10% 10%
+group presentation 15% 10%

-2 short essays 20% 10%
+2 essays 30% (15% x2) 30% (15% x 2)

-independent project 25% 35 %
+independent project 20% 30 %

 (1) Carmen Posts

 Carmen posts are required for all reading.
 They are an effective way to prepare for class discussion as well as an interesting avenue through which to get to know your peers and their insights.
 Each class for which reading is assigned, students post on the Discussion forum so that everyone can read each other's posts in advance of class.
 The class will decide on a deadline for the posts before class so that everyone has a chance to read all the posts.